-The self-evaluation report of the AI bachelor programme reports a student-staff ratio of about 69 students / 1 teaching fte.
-The ratio has increased during the last years due to the growth in student numbers.
-An increase of teaching staff is necessary but cannot be realised in a short time.
-The expansion of staff always lags a few years behind.
-The panel observed in speaking with the teaching staff that they manage to teach and guide the increasing student numbers thanks to their strong commitment.
-The formal and programme management informed the panel that they are exploring several measures to recruit more teaching staff.
+The self-evaluation report reports a student-staff ratio of about 23 students / 1 teaching fte.
+The ratio has increased during the last few years due to the growth of student numbers and decreasing input from other departments, in particular the Department of Psychology.
+An increase of teaching staff in the AI Department is necessary, but cannot be realised in a short time.
+An increase in staff numbers always lags a few years behind.
+During the site visit, the staff members reported that they managed to teach and guide the increasing number of students, thanks to a high commitment of the teaching staff.
+During the site visit the formal and programme management presented some measures to recruit more teaching staff.

-During the site visit interviews, the staff demonstrated that they are motivated, enthusiastic and dedicated to providing a high-quality teaching-learning environment.
-In the panel's opinion, the teaching staff is highly qualified in both teaching and domain-specific research.
+During the site visit interviews, the staff demonstrated that they are motivated and enthusiastic and dedicated to providing a high-quality teaching-learning environment.
+They are highly qualified, in the panel's opinion, in teaching as well as in domain-specific research.
 Their level of English proficiency is good.